 Tyson Fury stops Derek Chisora late on uncomfortable night that no one needed

-Fury retained the WBC heavyweight title by securing a TKO against his fellow Briton late in Round 10
+Fury retained the WBC heavyweight title by securing a TKO against Chisora late in Round 10, beating his fellow Briton for the third time

 That was uncomfortable.